 Many patients see positive results with these injections, but there are common side effects that should be taken into consideration when deciding on a treatment plan.

 What Are Epidural Steroid Injections?

 Cortisol is a hormone that is released naturally by the body.
 Blood sugar levels, inflammation, and metabolism can all be affected by cortisol levels.
 Epidural steroid injections contain a synthetic form of cortisol called cortisone.
-Increased amount of cortisol can reduce swelling and therefore pain associated with the injury.
+An increased amount of cortisol can reduce swelling and therefore pain associated with the injury.

-Doctors use an X-Ray or other imaging technology to ensure that the needle is placed in the correct location that will reduce the most inflammation.
-Many injections also include a local anesthetic to reduce pain that may occur as the injection is happening.
-The location of the injection depends on where the pain is located, and can occur in the upper (cervical), middle (thoracic), or lower (lumbar) portions of the spine.
+During epidural steroid injections, doctors use an X-Ray or other imaging technology to ensure that the needle is placed in the correct location that will reduce the most inflammation.
+Many injections also include a local anesthetic to reduce the pain that may occur as the injection is happening.
+The location of the injection depends on where the pain is located and can occur in the upper (cervical), middle (thoracic), or lower (lumbar) portions of the spine.

 Conditions That May Be Treated With Epidural Steroid Injections

 Treating back pain can be difficult, as the spine and the nerves inside can be delicate.
 Due to the complex nature of nerves and the space surrounding them, many symptoms do not present as just pain.
 Other possible symptoms of a back injury include: